RaxzlX/Image-Loader-ImGui/README.md

 2. Download MyImage01.jpg, And Place It In "C:"

-3. Replace "main.cpp" In "example_win32_directx9" Folder With My "main.cpp"
+3. Replace "main.cpp" Code In "example_win32_directx9" Folder With My "main.cpp" Code